p2pu/course-in-a-box/modules/course-info/_posts/2017-01-01-Syllabus-mart341.md

 ## Server Hosting
 You are expected to use an appropriate hosting solution for your work this semester.
 In most cases, you are expected, and encouraged to use the free github.io solution.
-However, in some instances, you may be expected to purchase hosting space for your work between October and the end of the semester.
-In such a case, we recommend [`BlueHost.org`](https://www.bluehost.com)\.
+However, in some instances, you may be expected to purchase hosting space for your work in the last third of the semester.
+In such a case, we recommend [BlueHost.org](https://www.bluehost.com).

 ----

 # Course Outline
 The course will cover the 5 major topic areas.